a2iEditing/BEIndexer/README.md

 ```
 #change working dir to the installtion dir

-cd ./RNAEditingIndexer
+cd ./BEIndexer

 #configure installtion environmental variables

-. ./configure.sh
+configure

 make
 ```

 ### Resources File
-The installation creates a file named ResourcesPaths.ini at \<_InstallPath_\>/src/RNAEditingIndex/Configs (set with *configure.sh*) which specifies the default path to the required programs and data files (such as genomes and tables). **Modify this file after installtion to change defaults (such as in the case of not downloading the data files)**
+The installation creates a file named ResourcesPaths.ini at \<_InstallPath_\>/src/BEIndexer/Configs (set with *configure.sh*) which specifies the default path to the required programs and data files (such as genomes and tables). **Modify this file after installtion to change defaults (such as in the case of not downloading the data files)**

 ## Running
-Simply run _RNAEditingIndex -h_  to see full help.
+Simply run _BEIndexer -h_  to see full help.

 ### An example for a simple run:
 ```
-_InstallPath_/RNAEditingIndex -d _BAMs diretory_ -f Aligned.sortedByCoord.out.bam. -l _logs directory_ -o _cmpileup output directory_ -os _summery files directory_ --genome hg38
+_InstallPath_/BEIndexer -d _BAMs diretory_ -f Aligned.sortedByCoord.out.bam. -l _logs directory_ -o _cmpileup output directory_ -os _summery files directory_ --genome hg38
 ```

 ### Typical runtime